 Google Customer Match lets you use your online and offline data to reach and re-engage with your customers across Google’s owned and operated properties, such as: Search, Shopping, Gmail, and YouTube.

 An athletic apparel brand wants to reach existing customers through Google Search and Google Shopping to personalize offers and items based on their past purchases and browsing history.
-The apparel brand can ingest email addresses from their own CRM to Platform, build segments from their own offline data, and send these segments to Google Customer Match to be used across Search and Shopping, optimizing their advertising spending.
+The apparel brand can ingest email addresses from their own CRM to Real-time CDP, build segments from their own offline data, and send these segments to Google Customer Match to be used across Search and Shopping, optimizing their advertising spending.

 A prominent technology company has just released a new phone.
 In an effort to promote this new phone model, they are looking to drive awareness of the new features and functionality of the phone to customers who own previous models of their phones.

-To promote the release, they upload email addresses from their CRM database into Platform, using the email addresses as identifiers.
+To promote the release, they upload email addresses from their CRM database into Real-time CDP, using the email addresses as identifiers.
 Segments are created based on customers who own older phone models and sent to Google Customer Match so that they can target current customers, customers who own older phone models, as well as similar customers on YouTube.

-The destinations in Platform may have certain rules and obligations for data sent to, or received from, the destination platform.
+The destinations in Real-time CDP may have certain rules and obligations for data sent to, or received from, the destination platform.
 You are responsible for understanding the limitations and obligations of your data and how you use that data in Adobe Experience Platform and the destination platform.
 Adobe Experience Platform provides data governance tools to help you manage some of those data usage obligations.
 Learn more about data governance tools and policies.

 Segment Export - you are exporting all members of a segment (audience) with the identifiers (name, phone number, etc.) used in the Google Customer Match destination.